ProjectHiNAtyu/MW19_138_GSC_Wiki_Library/README.md

 < GSC Loader >

-For detailed operation instructions, please read the readme.txt included with GSC Loader.
+For detailed operation instructions, You can read it by pressing various buttons after launching the Loader application.
+Or read the included readme.txt

 ----------